Latest Comments

 2009: Taylor Griffin – No offense, but no one on draft night (except maybe his brother, Blake, and their parents) felt that both brothers would be drafted.
 It smells like an Agent favor, but thanks to his brother, Taylor had one of the best sports agencies backing him up.

 Congratulations to the Ivan Renko clones.
 So who's next?
-As if there won't be one for 2010?
-Someone is going to take a dud for no good reason.
+As if there won't be one every year!
+Someone is going to take a risk for no good reason.
 TDR will be here with draft day giggles to hand out the Award.

 Add comment